10 Super Smart Ways to Beat Holiday Stress Right Now

 The holiday season often means days or weeks’ worth of vacation time.

-If you’re planning on taking time off over the next few weeks, you’ll definitely want to make a point of properly managing your workload so that you’re not sitting in the office or working at the very last hour before the holidays.
+If you’re planning on taking time off over the next few weeks, you’ll definitely want to properly manage your workload.
+This is so you’re not sitting in the office or working at the very last hour before the holidays.

 Take a moment to prioritize your projects and assignments.